joonas175/portfolio/src/pages/cv/index.md

 ***I am a problem solver.*** Maybe even a researcher in my wildest dreams.

 My strength is the ability learn quickly and deeply.
-New problems excite me and I find it hard to settle for sub-par solutions, and that's why I consider my skill set very broad for my short career length.
+I like to solve new problems and I find it hard to settle for sub-par solutions, and that's why I consider my skill set very broad for my short career length.

 ## Work Experience